NimayDesai/wallpapers/README.md

 ### I will add Some more soon

 # I did not make any of these.
-Below is where i got theme from
+Below is where I got the theme from

 https://gitlab.com/dwt1/wallpapers